NYU-Molecular-Pathology/oncomine_automation/README.md

 ## 2. MyeloSeq

+1. ssh to bigpurple with your Kerberos ID
-1. log into the ionreporter server as an admin user via HPC
+2. log into the ionreporter server as an admin user
-2. go to the **myeloseq_report** directory
+3. go to the **myeloseq_report** directory
-3. complete steps 1 ~ 3 in the auto report section
+4. complete steps 1 ~ 3 in the auto report section
-4. execute myelo_runner.py
+5. execute myelo_runner.py
 ```
 ssh ionadmin@ionreporter.nyumc.org
 cd /home/ionadmin/myeloseq_report